Adrian-Lock/weather/forecast.md

 ## Today

-Cloud with a chance of pizza
+Cloudy with a chance of rain

 ## Tomorrow